lishiyo/idea-factory-automator/README.md

 ### Image Generation

 The image generation service (`src/services/imageService.ts`):
-- Uses Replicate's API with the openai/gpt-image-1 model
+- Uses Replicate's API with either:
+    - `openai/gpt-image-1` - this has better text, but slower and more expensive
+    - `black-forest-labs/flux-schnell` - cheaper and faster but weird text
 - Generates images based on text prompts from the schema
 - Supports the specific aspect ratios required by the model: "1:1" (square), "3:2" (landscape), "2:3" (portrait)
 - Uses "3:2" landscape format for hero images and "1:1" square format for feature images